sonelrubin/dynamics-365-contact-center/contact-center/implement/restore-environment.md

 ## Reset organization

 This operation restores the environment to its original state.
-It can be used create a new project, free up storage space, and remove an environment containing personal data.
+It can be used to create a new project, free up storage space, and remove an environment containing personal data.
 In Power Platform admin center, follow the steps in [Reset environment](/power-platform/admin/reset-environment) to reset the environment.

 After you reset the environment, you must provision the channels again to use omnichannel capabilities.
 Learn more at [provision channels](provision-channels.md).